 Canadian nephrologist Dr Jason Fung has a special interest in weight management, diabetes and cancer.
-Not the least because many of his patients are obese diabetics.
-And research shows that diabetes significantly ups the risk of cancer.
+The impetus for that is because many of his patients are obese diabetics.
+And, of course, research that shows that diabetes significantly ups the risk of cancer.

-Fung says that the simplistic notion that a ketogenic diet may ‘starve’ cancer cells of glucose does not hold up to the facts.
+Fung says that the idea that a ketogenic diet may ‘starve’ cancer cells of glucose is simplistic.
 Indeed, in certain cancers, he says that glutamine is the more important component.
 Here, he looks at the implications of the ‘paradox’ of the Warburg effect. – MARIKA SBOROS

 By Jason Fung

 The Warburg Effect refers to the fact that cancer cells, somewhat counter-intuitively, prefer fermentation as a source of energy.
 That’s rather than the more efficient mitochondrial pathway of oxidative phosphorylation (OxPhos).
 We discussed this in our previous post.

 In normal tissues, the cell may either use OxPhos which generates 36 ATP or anaerobic glycolysis which gives you 2 ATP.
 Anaerobic means “without oxygen” and glycolysis means “burning of glucose”.

 For the same one glucose molecule, you can get 18 times more energy using oxygen in the mitochondrion compared to anaerobic glycolysis.

 Normal tissues only use this less efficient pathway in the absence of oxygen — eg muscles during sprinting.
 This creates lactic acid which causes the “muscle burn”.